 This section of shore, with its four small, pandana-lined beaches, five point surfing breaks and backing national park, is one of Australia's most scenic and most popular.
 It is a delightful spot, which accounts for the crowds that flock there year round.Read less

-Swell: Southerly below 1 metre inshore, increasing to 2 to 3 metres offshore during the morning.
+Swell: Southerly 1 to 2 metres offshore.
+2nd

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.